 The act of referring to something not by its actual name but by a figurative name or the name of something associated with it.

 Example: “Lend me your ears!”
-(Julius Ceasar) in which ‘ears’ is used in place of ‘attention’, employing metonymy.
-‘Silver fox’ is everyday metonymy for an attractive older man.
+(William Shakespeare, Julius Caesar) in which ‘ears’ is used in place of ‘attention’, employing metonymy.

 Modality

-The strength or force of a word, which low modality words being passive while high modality words are forceful.
+The strength or force of a word, with low modality words being passive while high modality words are forceful.

 Characters giving speeches or rallying crowds would use high modality words, as they raise the intensity and strength of the language and scene.